kalashjain23/ControllerGPT/README.md

 _Some more example prompts for you to try:_
 ```
 → Move forwards for 2 seconds and then stop the robot. (on /cmd_vel)
-→ Move forwards for 2 seconds, turn to the left and then stop. (on /cmd_vel)
+→ Move forwards for 2 seconds and then stop the robot.
+Also, spawn another robot at (1,2). (on /turtle1/cmd_vel and /spawn)
 ```

 ## *Visuals*